 There are two ways of measuring lead quality:

-Closing potential determines how likely a lead is to convert into a paying customer.
+- Closing potential determines how likely a lead will convert into a paying customer.

 What are the types of lead generation?

 Outbound lead generation: Any lead generation that relies on the company taking the first step to reach the lead, like advertising, cold calls and emails, snail-mail, and influencer marketing.